Talantino/E-commerce/README.md

 The server will start, and you can access the application and API at http://127.0.0.1:8000/

 ## 🤝 Contributing
-Contributions to improve the project are welcome.
-Please feel free to fork the repository and submit pull requests.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated ⸜(｡˃ ᵕ ˂ )⸝♡.

 ## ✍️ Authors
 Talantino - Initial work - [git@github.com:Talantino]

 ## ⚖️ License
 This project is licensed under the MIT License - see the [LICENSE.md](#license.md) file for details.

+## 🙏 Acknowledgments
+ʕ•ᴥ•ʔっ♡ Hat tip to all Django and DRF documentation contributors.
+Inspired by various open source projects.